dragonmantank/pamstack/README.md

 The routing script will translate that into the proper HTTP status code return and JSON body for your front-end to consume.

+## Static Site Generation
+PAMStack includes [Sculpin](https://github.com/sculpin/sculpin) as a static site generator.
+You can put your Sculpin source files into the `source/` directory and Sculpin will build the static portion of your site in the background automatically.
+Functions included in the `functions/` folder will continue to be invoked dynamically.